DaltonA34/PythonLogHunter/README.md

 LogHunter is a Python-based tool designed to detect suspicious events in log files, such as brute-force attempts, unauthorized logins, and potential user privilege changes.
 This project was built to simulate real-world SOC analyst responsibilities using Python scripting and log analysis.

 ### Features
-- Paarse  sytem authentication logs ('auth.log')
-- Detect:
-  - Repeated failed login attempts
+- Failed login Detection: Identifies IP addresses with multiple failed  SSH login attempts
-  - Logins from new or suspicious IP addresses
-  - User account changes (added/deleted users)
-- Generate a detailed report of anomolies
+- Successful Login Tracking:Detects successful logins from previously unseen IPs
+- New User Alerts -  Flags lines suggesting creation of new user accounts

 ---

-## Project Structure
-- logs/ # Sample Log Files
-- src/ # Main scripts
-- utils/ # Parsing and detection logic
-- output/ #Report output
+## How it works
+The Python script parses your auth.log file line-by-line and usesregular expressions to extract:
+- IP addresses attempting logins
+- Indicators of failed/successful login attempts
+- User creation events (useradd,  new user)
+All findings are output in a formatted and easy to read anomoly report

 ---